ed9n/CRUD-API/README.md

 2. Users are stored as objects that have following properties:
  * id — unique identifier, generated on server side
- * username — user's name
+ * name — user's name
  * age — user's age
  * hobbies — user's hobbies